-(3) Professional counselors who are registered with the board for training supervision and engaging in the supervised diagnosis and treatment of mental and emotional disorders shall not collect fees in their own names.
+(3) Licensed professional counselors who are registered with the board for training supervision and engaging in the supervised diagnosis and treatment of mental and emotional disorders shall not collect fees in their own names.
 All billings shall be in the name of the employing agency or the licensed supervisor.

-(5) Professional counselors who engage in the diagnosis and treatment of mental and emotional disorders shall do so under the work supervision of a professional clinical counselor, a psychologist, a psychiatrist, or an independent social worker with a clinical area of competence.
-All clinical residents engaging in training supervision for licensure as professional clinical counselors shall be under the supervision of a professional clinical counselor with supervision designation.
-All counselor trainees engaging in training supervision for licensure as professional counselors shall be under the supervision of a professional counselor with supervision designation or professional clinical counselor with supervision designation except that a professional clinical counselors with supervision designation shall supervise the counselor trainee when diagnosing and treating mental and emotional disorders.
+(5) Licensed professional counselors who engage in the diagnosis and treatment of mental and emotional disorders shall do so under the work supervision of a licensed professional clinical counselor, a psychologist, a psychiatrist, or an independent social worker with a clinical area of competence.
+All clinical residents engaging in training supervision for licensure as licensed professional clinical counselors shall be under the supervision of a licensed professional clinical counselor with supervision designation.
+All counselor trainees engaging in training supervision for licensure as licensed professional counselors shall be under the supervision of a licensed professional counselor with supervision designation or a licensed professional clinical counselor with supervision designation except that a licensed professional clinical counselor with supervision designation shall supervise the counselor trainee when diagnosing and treating mental and emotional disorders.
 Requests for exceptions to this rule for training supervision, due to hardship, shall be made in writing to the board.
 A board approved supervisor shall not supervise more than six supervisees who are registered at one time with this board.
 Training supervision provided under paragraph (E)(1) of this rule shall count toward the six supervisee limit.

 (6) Individuals in the process of completing the supervised experience required for licensure may be employed on a paid basis as long as they are practicing within the scope of practice of the license for which they are applying, and are properly licensed or registered with the board.